tetsuo/tetsuo.github.io/articles/fp-denotational.md

 Lambda abstractions are expressed in the form of `λx.y`, where `x` is the variable of the function and `y` is its body.

-> For practicality, I extended λ-calculus to include `+` and `-` operators in the following example.
+> For practicality, λ-calculus is extended to include `+` and `-` operators in the following example.
 Also in pure lambda, all functions are [unary](https://en.wikipedia.org/wiki/Currying); there are no numbers, no operators, no booleans, no if/else, no loops, no self references, no recursions.
 But still it is _sufficiently expressive_ to compute anything a Turing machine can compute.
 [Go figure](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis).

 That said, here is how we evaluate Step expressions into λ terms: